In this section

-A youth justice conference is an alternative to punishing a child offender in court.
+A youth justice conference is a meeting between the child offender and the people affected by their crime.

-The point is to make sure the child understands they are responsible for the crime, and the effects their crime had on other people.
-The conference has an independent mediator called a convenor.
-The convenor tries to help the child, the child's family, the victim and other people affected by the crime to make decisions about how to repair the harm the child caused.
+The purpose of the conference is to make sure the child accepts and understands their responsibility for the crime, and its effects on other people.
+The conference has an independent mediator called a convenor who tries to help the child, their family, the victim and other people affected by the crime to make decisions about how to repair the harm the child has caused.

 A youth justice conference is voluntary.
-If the victim does not want to go, they do not have to, however the conference might go ahead without them.
-If the child offender refuses to take part, they can be dealt with in court or some other way by police.
+The victim doesn’t have to go if they don’t want to, however the conference may go ahead without them.
+If the child offender refuses to take part, they may be dealt with by the court or in another way by the police.

 The child offender might agree to:

-To be eligible there must be an act of violence for a person to seek assistance.
-The act must be committed in Queensland and directly result in the death of, or injury to, a person.
-The offence needs to have been reported to police (although there is an exception in certain circumstances).
+Yes.
+To be eligible there must be an act of violence as part of the offence, it must be committed in Queensland, and directly results in the death of, or injury to, a person.
+The offence also needs to have been reported to police (although there is an exception in certain circumstances).

-Generally, an act of violence must be an act committed against a person, and includes offences of attempting to commit an act of violence.
-Stalking and domestic violence will be covered.
-Property offences are excluded (eg break and enter, fraud and extortion).
+Generally, an act of violence must be committed against a person, and includes offences of attempting to commit an act of violence.
+Stalking and domestic violence will be covered, however property offences are excluded (eg breaking and entering, fraud and extortion).

-The offender need not be identified, arrested, prosecuted or convicted.
+The offender doesn’t need to be identified, arrested, prosecuted or convicted.

 An application must be made:

-An extension of time may be available in some cases.
+A time extension may be available in some cases.

-The Assessor may ask a victim to undergo an examination by a health practitioner so that a report can be prepared.
+The assessor may ask a victim to be examined by a health practitioner so a report can be prepared.

 You may need legal advice if you: